3 Ways To Make A Sling For Your Arm - WikiHow

 Advertisement

 3. Step 3 Clean and dress any wounds before wearing the sling.
 3 Clean and dress any wounds before wearing the sling.
-When wearing the sling, your arm will be held in contact with cloth which, if you're making your own sling from home materials, has probably not been disinfected.
-Thus, if your injured arm has any open wounds, it's extra-important to ensure that all of your wounds are cleaned, dried, and carefully bandaged before you introduce them to the sling's material.
+When wearing the sling, your arm will be held in contact with cloth, which, if you're making your own sling from home materials, has probably not been disinfected.
+If your injured arm has any open wounds, it's extra-important to ensure that all of your wounds are cleaned, dried, and carefully bandaged before you introduce them to the sling's material.
 Below is a rough guide for cleaning minor wounds—see How to Care for Minor Abrasions and Scratches for more information.
-If you have a serious injury or see a bone at the site of the injury, don't attempt to make yourself a sling—go to a hospital immediately.[3]
+If you have a serious injury or see a bone at the site of the injury, don't attempt to make yourself a sling—go to a hospital immediately.[4]

 • Apply a bandage over the wound.
 Use a bandage that covers the wound completely with no adhesive portion touching the wound itself.
 If needed, you may want to place clean gauze between the bandage material and the wound.[5]

-• You also may need to have a splint, in which case you should apply it first before the sling.
+• You may also need to have a splint, in which case you should apply it first before the sling.[6]

 • Do not directly touch the wound unless you have medical experience.